RenewalRate.ca

 The trap is psychological rather than mathematical.
 A $1,500 cheque written at closing feels concrete.
 An $85 saving that shows up once a month for five years feels abstract.
 The first number is smaller than the second by a factor of four, but it is the one people guard.
 The fix is simple enough: pull the actual numbers out of the calculator before deciding which of them is the expensive one.

-7. When to use a broker, when to go direct
+7. When should you use a broker vs go direct?

 Use a broker if your file is clean and you want the best rate with the least personal effort.
 Go direct if your situation is unusual and you need a specific lender's underwriting flexibility.